 Laurence Collins-Willis

-OWNER & DIRECTOR (now as Head of Future)
+OWNER & MANAGING DIRECTOR (now as Head of Future)

 Hi, I'm Laurence,

-Water is such an important part of our lives, and I believe we should get the best from it, without all the stuff that makes your skin itchy, or clouds up shower screens & sanitary ware or clogs up boilers.
+Water is such an important part of our lives, and I believe we should get the best from it without all the stuff that makes your skin itchy, clouds up shower screens & sanitary ware or clogs up boilers.

 Twenty-five years ago, in 1994, I came travelling to the UK with a backpack with an initial plan to stay for just one year.

-I had a brief and uncomfortable 4-month stint in Scotland where I had my car stolen, lost my job and became homeless in Aberfeldy, which was cold, and wet, and I found myself eating beans out of cans while sat in the red doorway of a building on the high street.
+I had a brief and uncomfortable 4-month stint in Scotland where I had my car stolen, lost my job and became homeless in Aberfeldy, which was cold and wet, and I found myself eating beans out of cans while sitting in the red doorway of a building on the high street.
 I was the only homeless person in town, and I was certainly shunned.

-Luckily, something clicked in my head and one day I realised I had to change or I was going to be like this forever, and so I hesitantly rang Andrew, the owner of the Bibury Court, who, after calling me a silly fool, sent up some money to the local post office to cover my bus fare and I jumped straight on to the National Express coach and went back to work at the hotel in the Cotswolds.
-I was on the streets in total for 2-months through mid-November 1995 to early January 1996.
+Luckily, something clicked in my head, and one day, I realised I had to change, or I was going to be like this forever, so I hesitantly rang Andrew, the owner of the Bibury Court, who, after calling me a silly fool, sent up some money to the local post office to cover my bus fare.
+I jumped straight on to the National Express coach and went back to work at the hotel in the Cotswolds.
+I was on the streets in total for 2-months, from mid-November 1995 to early January 1996.

-It took me a bit of time to regain my confidence, and about a year later I went to work at Kall Kwik Printing for a terrific couple called Paul & Sue Willis in Crawley, Sussex.
+It took me a bit of time to regain my confidence, and about a year later, I went to work at Kall Kwik Printing for a terrific couple called Paul & Sue Willis in Crawley, Sussex.
 Paul & Sue bought bankrupt businesses, turned them around and sold them on.
-They had a fantastic work ethic and integrity, and I recall those days with fondness as much of my business thinking today was instilled into me by them.
-At a very young age, I was taught skills that have stood the test of time for me, and affected many positive decisions I have made since.
+They had a fantastic work ethic and integrity, and I recall those days with fondness as they instilled much of my business thinking today.
+At a very young age, I was taught skills that have stood the test of time for me and have affected many positive decisions since.
 We have remained close friends ever since.

-British Gas gave me an excellent understanding of central heating systems and I recall one of my bosses, a gentleman called Tony Jones tell me that I had a “scary technical ability for someone of your age”.
-I just had this ability to fault find really complicated problems within customer homes (incidentally Tony is now the General Manager of Harvey Softeners – I'll explain how that came about later on).
+British Gas gave me an excellent understanding of central heating systems, and I recall one of my bosses, a gentleman called Tony Jones, telling me that I had a “scary technical ability for someone of your age”.
+I just had this ability to fault-find really complicated problems within customer homes (incidentally, Tony is now the General Manager of Harvey Softeners – I'll explain how that came about later on).

-I found working for British Gas very stressful with the constant strive to hit monthly targets, and one day I met a chap called Jeremy Crush in my local Grahams plumbers merchant in Ramsgate, Kent.
+I found working for British Gas very stressful, with the constant striving to hit monthly targets.
+One day, I met a chap called Jeremy Crush at my local Grahams plumbers merchant in Ramsgate, Kent.

-Jeremy ran a water softening business called ER Longley, which his grandmother had started back in 1926.
+Jeremy ran a water-softening business called ER Longley, which his grandmother had started back in 1926.
 I recall Jeremy being very proud of the heritage of his business.
-Jeremy suggested that I should leave British Gas and go work instead for a water softener manufacturer as it was a great industry, but added that he felt very few young people were getting involved anymore.
+Jeremy suggested that I should leave British Gas and work instead for a water softener manufacturer as it was a great industry, but added that he felt very few young people were getting involved anymore.

 I bumped into him a few times after that, and eventually, he convinced me to see the light.
-After some thought, that’s exactly what I did.
+After some thought, that’s precisely what I did.

-Some years later, after several promotions, I was made redundant from EcoWater in November 2008, just as the credit crunch hit the UK and I ended up losing everything, including my home in Westgate-on-Sea, Kent.
-It was a painful time, the repercussions of which affected me financially for many years.
+Some years later, after several promotions, I was made redundant from EcoWater in November 2008, just as the credit crunch hit the UK.
+I ended up losing everything, including my home in Westgate-on-Sea, Kent.
+It was a painful time, and the repercussions affected me financially for many years.

-By this time I had fallen in love with our industry and wanted to stay within it and was offered the opportunity to run the window cleaning equipment manufacturer, Aquafactors, in Basingstoke.
+By this time, I had fallen in love with our industry and wanted to stay within it.
+I was offered the opportunity to run the window cleaning equipment manufacturer Aquafactors in Basingstoke.

-Within a few months of my joining the business, the company went into receivership and I was promoted to Group General Manager to also run their sister company Aqua Nouveau, a large Kinetico Water softener dealership, with a view to turning the two businesses around.
+Within a few months of my joining the business, the company went into receivership, and I was promoted to Group General Manager to run their sister company Aqua Nouveau, a large Kinetico Water softener dealership, with a view to turning the two businesses around.

 I spent two years running the business and had a lot of fun with the owner, Alan.
 We remain close friends to this day, and Alan has moved on into the flooring industry, which he loves.